whitecube/bem-components/README.md

 #### `$bem(string $base, string|array $modifiers = []): string`

 Get compiled BEM classes with modifiers.
-The modifiers parameter can either be a string of space-separated modifiers, or an array.
+The `modifiers` parameter can either be a string of space-separated modifiers or an array.

 For example, calling:
 ```php